getgrav/grav-learn/pages/11.troubleshooting/01.page-not-found/docs.md

 The most common cause of this is simply that the page has been moved or renamed.
 Another thing to check is if the page has a `slug` set in the page YAML headers.
 This overrides the explicit folder name that is used by default to construct the URL.

 Another cause could be your page is **not routable**.
 The routable option for a page can be set in the [page headers](../../content/headers).

+### 404 Page Not Found on Nginx

+If your site is in a subfolder, make sure your nginx.conf location points to that subfolder.
+Grav's [sample nginx.conf](https://github.com/getgrav/grav/blob/master/webserver-configs/nginx.conf) has a comment in the code that explains how.